 I worked with artist Daisey Bingham and sculptor Bridget Nawalowalo to show the story of their redesign of the entranceway to the Wellington Homeless women’s shelter, Te Mahana, the warmth of the home.

-If you’d like to talk about creative or health related projects contact me
+If you’d like to talk about strategy, research, creative or health related projects please contact me for a chat.